 Growing produce at home also contributes to a healthier environment as well.

-Growing things that grow naturally in your climate is a win-win and successful as well for people who are not highly talented gardeners.
+Growing things that grow naturally in your climate is a win-win and successful for people who are not highly talented gardeners.

 Room for improvement

 Well, if I can speak for myself, there are many changes I’d like to make for myself and my family to be healthier and more environmentally friendly.
-Even though they will be baby steps, in my life there’s a lot of room for improvements.
+Even though they will be baby steps in my life, there’s a lot of room for improvement.

 Cloth nappies are something I considered as well, highly popular with mums today already.

 I definitely will look into organic clothes, especially for my baby girl.
-Also, I’d like to see if there are more things we can easily grow ourself, even though we already grow Banans, passionfruit, pawpaw, pineapple, ginger and many herbs.
+Also, I’d like to see more things we can quickly grow ourselves, even though we already grow Bananas, passionfruit, pawpaw, pineapple, ginger and many herbs.